 Does Kinbrace assist refugees who are outside of Canada?

 No. Many international organizations provide assistance and support to refugees.
 The refugee journey can be long, complex and often dangerous.
 Kinbrace’s role is to welcome refugee claimants when they arrive in Canada.
 We do this by providing safe, affordable housing and assistance as they take the first steps toward making Canada their home.

 Who are refugee claimants?

 A refugee claimant is someone who has fled their country and is seeking protection because they fear risk of persecution.
 This could be due to their race, religion, nationality, political opinions or membership in a particular social group.
 Canada has a well-respected refugee protection system.
 For more information, go to the Immigration and Refugee Board of Canada website.
-Refugee claimants is Canada’s legal term for asylum seekers or asylum claimants.
+Refugee claimant is Canada’s legal term for asylum seeker or asylum claimant.